3 Best Highway Buses in Japan

 Copyright© 2023 KANTO Bus Co., Ltd. ALL RIGHTS RESERVED

 Another popular choice for long-distance bus travel is Kanto Bus.
-As the name suggests, the company is based in the Kanto area, so it offers many routes between Kanto and Kansai.
-With departures from Shinjuku and stops in popular cities such as Osaka, Nara and Kyoto but also lesser known destinations such as Okayama, Aichi (midway between Tokyo and Osaka) or even Akita prefecture in northern Japan.
+As the name suggests, the company is based in the Kanto area, offering many routes between Kanto and Kansai.
+With departures from Shinjuku and stops in popular cities such as Osaka, Nara, and Kyoto but also lesser-known destinations such as Okayama, Aichi (midway between Tokyo and Osaka), or even Akita prefecture in northern Japan.

-One of their most famous products is their Dream Sleeper night bus, a first class experience for comfortable travel (if you don’t mind to spent 20,000 yen in a bus ticket).
+One of their most famous products is their Dream Sleeper night bus, a first-class experience for comfortable travel (if you are willing to spend 20,000 yen on a bus ticket).

 Bus Passes

-Unlike with trains, which have a variety of different passes, there aren’t many bus passes in Japan.
-Only the long-distance bus company Willer offers a Japan Bus Pass for 3, 5 or 7 days.
-The pass can be used on alternate days for two months, including night buses, and is quite cost effective if you are going to make several trips.
+Unlike trains, which have various passes, there aren’t many bus passes in Japan.
+Only the long-distance bus company Willer offers a Japan Bus Pass for 3, 5, or 7 days.
+The pass, including night buses, can be used on alternate days for two months and is relatively cost-effective if you make several trips.

 10 Best Destinations to Go from Tokyo by Bus

 Don’t know where to go?
 We have you covered!
-Although Tokyo has a lot to offer and is a great city, there are many other destinations in Japan that are worth visiting.
-From one day trips as Kawaguchiko, Mt.Fuji and Disneyland to long distance trips to popular cities as Kyoto or Osaka or less-know but beautiful places, here you have the best 10 destinations from Tokyo by bus.
+Although Tokyo has a lot to offer and is a great city, many other destinations in Japan are worth visiting.
+From one-day trips to Kawaguchiko, Mt.Fuji, and Disneyland to long-distance trips to famous cities like Kyoto or Osaka or less-known but beautiful places, here are the best 10 destinations from Tokyo by bus.

 From Tokyo to Popular Destinations

-If you are not sure if bus is the best option to get from Tokyo to some of the most popular cities, and want to compare with other options such as train, plane or private transport, here you have a few complete guides for the most touristic destinations.
+If you are not sure if the bus is the best option to get from Tokyo to some of the most popular cities and want to compare with other options such as train, plane, or private transport, here you have a few complete guides for the most touristic destinations.

 ▶︎How to Get to Hakone from Tokyo